ch359/information_hiding/readme.md

 `[[dish[price, quantity]], [dish2[price2, quantity2]]...] etc.`

 Our 'production code' is two methods, `show_quantity` and `show_price` to print this information out.
-Imagination that there's also a ton of other methods that do the same thing in the same manner.
+Imagination that there's also a ton of other production methods that do the same thing in the same manner.

 - `bad.rb` contains an example of methods that are heavily coupled to the underlying data structure.

+This means that any time the data structure changes, we have to rewrite all of our production methods to make it aware of the changes.
+And all the tests as well.
+It's not so bad when there's just two, but if there's twenty...

 - `less_bad.rb` has the same data structure, but the knowledge of it has been abstracted into other methods.

 Once the knowledge of the data structure is hidden from our program, the `show_quantity` and `show_price` methods